jamesmh/PersonalBlog/source/_posts/How-To-Build-Modular-Monoliths-With-NETCore-Razor-Class-Libraries.md

 ![references](/img/razormodules/references.png)

-It doesn't show on the diagram, but the Medical Questions context might need to get some information from the Insurance Application context in some scenario where using messaging isn't appropriate.
+It doesn't show on the diagram, but the Medical Questions context might need to get some information from the Insurance Application context in some scenarios where using messaging isn't appropriate.

 In this case, the Medical Questions code would use the `IInsuranceApplicationService` interface (from DI) to make those calls.

-Then, at run-time, the host process would configure the concrete implementation (`InsuranceApplicationFacade`) to be given to any one who asks for the interface.
+Then, at run-time, the host process would configure the concrete implementation (`InsuranceApplicationFacade`) to be given to anyone who asks for the interface.

 This technique keeps each module loosely coupled and enforces a strict contract in terms of what one bounded context can be explicitly be "asked for".